AqueductHub/aqueductcore/README.md

 [![Development Docker Images](https://github.com/AqueductHub/aqueductcore/actions/workflows/dev_docker_image.yaml/badge.svg)](https://github.com/AqueductHub/aqueductcore/actions/workflows/dev_docker_image.yaml)
 [![pages-build-deployment](https://github.com/AqueductHub/aqueductcore/actions/workflows/pages/pages-build-deployment/badge.svg)](https://github.com/AqueductHub/aqueductcore/actions/workflows/pages/pages-build-deployment)

+⚠️ *Archived Repository*

+This repository has been archived and is no longer actively maintained.
+No further updates will be made.
+To learn more about Riverlane's products for Quantum Error Correction, visit [riverlane.com](riverlane.com).

+Feel free to fork Aqueduct if you find it useful!

 Aqueduct is the open platform that simplifies quantum experiment management.

 Intuitive automation and administration features enable you to